What a great Church!

 Please click links below:

 1953 - Fancy Dress - Bryan Richens

 1970 - 1999

-Interestingly, Zion Methodist Church was built upon what is now the Car Park of Upper Gornal Methodist Church.
-In 1971 Kent Street Methodist Church, whose building had been condemned (knocked down), merged with Zion Methodist Church.
-So, Kent Street’s congregation moved approximately 50 yards further up the road to worship at Zion Methodist.
+Interestingly, Mount Zion Methodist Church was built upon what is now the Car Park of Upper Gornal Methodist Church.
+In 1971 Kent Street Methodist Church, whose building had been condemned (knocked down), merged with Mount Zion Methodist Church.
+So, Kent Street’s congregation moved approximately 50 yards further up the road to worship at Mount Zion Methodist.
 However, the land where Kent Street Methodist Church used to be located, has never been built upon because it was a grave yard.

 After the merger, the then minister Eddie Smith launched the programme to build Upper Gornal Methodist Church.
 In 1978 the building we now sit in each Sunday was opened at a cost of approximately £66,000!
 The first minister of Upper Gornal Methodist Church was Paul Smith.

 In 1982 the hall where Junior Church meet, and the vestry, were added to Upper Gornal Methodist Church.
 The cost to the Church was £40,000!
 However, this was a bargain even in 1982, as Manpower Services built the additional room extension to the premises at a favourable price.

 Many changes have occurred since 1982.
 One of these changes happened when Rev. John Lloyd persuaded the Church to agree to moving the pulpit to where it is now.
 This meant that the congregation were geographically closer to the preacher.